freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 570.1

 The loop will go into this `if` whenever a major isn't found.
 Here, you will want to insert the major and then get the new id.
-You will need the id for inserting data into the `majors_courses` table later.
+You will need the ID for inserting data into the `majors_courses` table later.
 Below your `insert major` comment, create an `INSERT_MAJOR_RESULT` variable.
 Set it's value to a query that inserts the current major into the database.
 Don't forget to use single quotes around the value.

 #### HINTS